-Digital Badges for Student Employees: New Opportunities!
+Digital Badges for Students and Student Employees

-This service is for students.
+This service is for students and student employees.

-Why St. Thomas Student Badges?
+Why Digital Badges?

 • Badges may offer an edge to certain St. Thomas opportunities; your work on badges documents your initiative, technology skills, and ways you “go the extra mile” to proactively take initiative in your learning.